entyo/dhall-language-support/README.md

 ![](https://i.imgur.com/LENlTj2.png)

-You can check if it is installed correctly typing **Installed Extensions** in Command Pallete or simply open `.dhall` file.
+You can check if it is installed correctly typing **Installed Extensions** in Command Pallete or simply opening `.dhall` file.